MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 ![Create the App Service Plan by clicking Create](media/connector-getstarted-publish-app-service-create-spinner.png)

-- Copy the **Destination URL** value to the clipboard (you'll need this value later to test the connection to the bot and to [register](bot-framework-publish-register.md) it with the Bot Framework Developer Portal), and then click **Validate Connection** to verify that the settings have been configured correctly.
+- Copy the **Destination URL** value to the clipboard (you'll need this value later to test the connection to the bot), and then click **Validate Connection** to verify that the settings have been configured correctly.
 If validation is successful, click **Next**. <br/><br/>
 ![Validate Connection and click Next to proceed to the final step.](media/connector-getstarted-publish-destination.png)